CrazyRedMachine/LUFAHybridFightstick/README.md

 - Download Arduino IDE,
 - Download the Bounce2 Library inside the Arduino IDE
-- Download Arduino Lufa from https://github.com/Palatis/Arduino-Lufa and follow the instructions to install and activate it
-- Build and Flash for your ATMEGA32U4 Board
+- Add `https://github.com/CrazyRedMachine/Arduino-Lufa/raw/new-workflow/package_arduino-lufa_index.json` as an Additional Board Manager URL (in `File -> Preferences` menu)
+- Install LUFA AVR Boards from the Board Manager
+- Select Arduino Leonardo (LUFA) as your board type
-- Have Fun
+- Upload the code and Have Fun

 ## Pinout